MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-latest-update.md

 5. Upload deployable packages to the LCS Asset library of your project.
 For more details on code migration steps, see [Code Migration](../dev-tools/developer-home-page.md#code-migration).
 After code migration is complete, continue to Scenario 3.

-## Scenario 3: Upgrade to the most current application update
+## Scenario 3: Upgrade to the most current application release
-These steps apply to customers who are live on an earlier release and want to perform a full upgrade to the most recent platform and application versions.
+These steps apply to customers who are live on an earlier release and want to perform a full upgrade to the most recent platform and application releases.
 Customers who have already deployed and configured a production environment might also fall into this category, even if they haven't gone live yet.
 If you are not upgrading your application, but want to only upgrade your platform to the latest bits, use Scenario 4 below.

 ### Upgrade your code